 - Barley: Priced out at $1.79 a pound, a cup is 3 1/2 ounces so the cost is 40 cents.

 - Rye: 89 cents a pound, one cup is four ounces, so the cost is 22 cents.

 - Wheat Flakes: $1.69 a pound, 1/2 cup is an ounce: cost 5 cents.

 - Kamut & Millet: 2 tablespoons of each are going to run you about 13 cents.

 - Almonds: It’s really worth while to look at alternatives to your grocery – I often buy at Aldi’s or our Mill’s Fleet Farm – which is a farm supply store with all sorts of products – everything from saddles to outdoor furniture.
 If you have a “nut supply” house in your area, their prices can’t be beat.
 I also stock up around Christmas and freeze my nuts.
 I pay about $4.99 a pound so the cost for 1 1/2 cups (8 ounces) is $2.40.

-- Dried Fruit: Again, I stock up during Christmas – and often use coupons.
+- Dried Fruit: Again, I stock up during Christmas – and use coupons.
 If the bag is flimsy, repackage.
-It keeps, literally, indefinitely.
+Dried fruit keeps, literally, indefinitely, although you might find it becoming almost hard.
+Use the same trick as for brown sugar – keep it overnight, sealed in a bag with a piece of bread.
 Your pricing will vary according to what you use, but for what I’m making today, I’m using mixed berries, one of the pricier options.
 I paid $2.99 for a five ounce package – 1/2 cup is 2.5 ounces so the cost is $1.50.